YouTube video

 Budapest’s signature food tour

-At the market we’ll introduce you to Hungarian cuisine through the great variety and abundance of ingredients (mostly local and seasonal) on display.
-We will discuss the spectacular building, the culture of eating and drinking in Hungary, the ingredients, the dishes commonly made from them … and just what it is that Hungarian home cooks do with all of that pork fat, paprika, and goose liver.
+At the two market halls we’ll introduce you to Hungarian cuisine through the great variety and abundance of ingredients on display.
+We’ll discuss the spectacular buildings, the market shopping habits of Budapesters, the culture of eating and drinking, the ingredients, the dishes commonly made from them … and just what it is that Hungarian cooks do with all of that pork and goose fat, paprika, and goose liver.
 As we walk the market aisles we’ll taste a selection of foods (and have an aperitif to fortify us).
+Taste Hungary’s tour guides (who are all experts in Hungarian gastronomy, as well as history) are enthusiastic storytellers, and are eager to share their passion and knowledge as you stroll through the city with them, filling your mind (and belly) with good things.